Check out the following FAQs to learn more about the purpose and function of Zowe™.

 To get up and running with the Zowe CLI component quickly, see Zowe CLI quick start.

-The primary prerequisites is Java on z/OS and the z/OS Management Facility enabled and configured.
-For a complete list of software requirements listed by component, see System requirements.
+Prerequisites vary by component used, but in most cases the primary prerequisites are Java and NodeJS on z/OS and the z/OS Management Facility enabled and configured.
+For a complete list of software requirements listed by component, see System requirements for z/OS components and System requirements for Zowe CLI.

 Zowe components use typical z/OS System authorization facility (SAF) calls for security.